 - A. Setting Hearings.
 Judgment debtor examination dates are obtained by submitting the appropriate fees, an original and two copies of the order for appearance of judgment debtor, and a stamped, self-addressed envelope or messenger service return slip to the appropriate civil business office.
 Conformed copies with the appearance date, time, and place will be returned to the judgment creditor for service. - B. Proof of Service.
-Proof of service must be filed no later than five days before the date of the hearing.
-However, if the person ordered to appear does appear and is ready to proceed, the examination may be conducted, with or without proof of service having been timely filed, at the discretion of the court. - C. Appearance at Examination.
-Upon the call of the calendar, if the parties appear the examination must proceed at once, unless a continuance is ordered by the court.
+Proof of service must be filed no later than five court days before the date of the hearing.
+Parties should be prepared to provide a courtesy copy of such proof of service at the hearing.
+If the person ordered to appear does appear and is ready to proceed, the examination may be conducted, whether or not there is a proof of service, at the discretion of the court. - C. Appearance at Examination.
+If the parties appear, the examination will proceed, unless a continuance is ordered by the court.
 If the person ordered to appear does appear and the moving party fails to appear, the proceedings may, at the discretion of the court, be continued to another day or be dismissed without cost and with such additional orders as are appropriate.
 Appropriate orders may include an order that no future order will issue as to the person who did not appear except upon a showing of new facts and a satisfactory explanation being made to the court for the moving party's failure to appear.
 If such future order is granted, it will be made on such terms and conditions as the court deems just and appropriate.